beerfactory/brewbox-doc/specifications/index.rst

 Context
 ========

-BrewBox tries to answer the **need of monitoring and controling** a micro brewery.
-Usually, brewers motivations are :
+BrewBox tries to answer the question **of monitoring and controling** a micro brewery which comes to the brewer's wishing for :

 * being able to ensure a constant quality of the beer produced.
 * improving brew process efficiency as quantities produced increase.

-Monitoring is usually achieved by fitting the micro brewery with sensors, mostly for temperature follow-up during mash and boiling steps.
-Controling requires more components and knowledges for building control panel with displays, switches or PID controller.
-Finally complete automation may require professional equipments like programmable logic controller and good knowledge in electronic and electricity.
+Monitoring enables following the brewing process characteristics like mashing temperatre or boiling time.
+This is usually achived by fitting the micro brewery with sensors, like temperature probes.

+Controling means acting on equipments fitted in the brewery to run the brewing steps like powering heating element to boil the mash or pumps for transferring liquids between kettles.
+Controling also requires components and knowledges to build control panel with displays, switches or PID controller.

+Finally automation matches together monitoring and controling and enables automatic actuators control based on sensors data and programmable actions.
+It usually requires professional equipments like programmable logic controller and good knowledge in electronic and electricity.

-The goal of BrewBox is to help home brewers to achieve this goal by providing a system :
+The goal of BrewBox is to help home brewers to achieve these three goals by providing a system :

-* flexible enough to fit with sensors any configurations of brewery equipements.
+* flexible enough to fit any configuration of brewery with a wide range of sensors type.
 * offering a large set of features for monitoring, controling and automate the brewery activity.

 Functional requirements